 Here’s the amazing news we have discovered from the research we have completed: melatonin is a major cancer fighter.

-Melatonin Dosage Recommendations
+Melatonin Dosage for Dogs

 Melatonin is safe for dogs when used correctly.
 It’s always a good idea to consult your veterinarian before administering any supplement or prescription to your pet.
 When talking to your vet about giving your dog melatonin, make sure to ask about the proper dosage.
 The following is a typical rule of thumb for melatonin dosage (up to 3x day) in dogs: